Three point interaction of Dirac fermions with higher spin particles and discrete symmetries: Multiple flavors and unconventional

 From section \ref{sec:MultipleMHS}, we know that the intrinsic parity of an MHS always satisfies $\eta_{_C}^{(\tilde{r},\tilde{s})}\, \eta_{_R}^{(\tilde{r},\tilde{s})}\,\eta_{_T}^{(\tilde{r},\tilde{s})}=+1$.
 This implies that the intrinsic parities of a massless Dirac spinor are constrained through $(\zeta_{_C})^*_{ca}\,(\zeta_{_R})^*_{\bar{c}c}\,(\zeta_{_T})^*_{\bar{\bar{c}}\bar{c}}\,(\zeta_{_C})_{bd}\,(\zeta_{_R})_{d\bar{d}}\,(\zeta_{_T})_{\bar{d}\bar{\bar{d}}}=\delta_{a\bar{\bar{c}}} \,\delta_{b\bar{\bar{d}}}$.
 The only possible solutions to these constraints is $(\zeta_{_C})_{bd}\,(\zeta_{_R})_{d\bar{d}}\,(\zeta_{_T})_{\bar{d}\bar{\bar{d}}}=\pm e^{\iimg \theta}\, \delta_{b\bar{\bar{d}}}~ \forall ~b,\bar{\bar{d}}$.
 With no loss of generality, let's consider $\theta=n\pi$ or $\theta=(2n+1)\frac{\pi}{2}$ which gives two solutions of the intrinsic parities

-Since $\zeta_{_C},\zeta_{_R},\zeta_{_T}$ are unitary, this shows that if one of the intrinsic parity matrices gets diagonalized, the product of the other two also gets diagonalized by virtue of unitary transformations discussed in equation \eqref{unitaryintrinsictransformations}.
+Since $\zeta_{_C},\zeta_{_R},\zeta_{_T}$ are unitary, this shows that if one of the intrinsic parity matrices is diagonalized, the product of the other two also is diagonal by virtue of unitary transformations discussed in equation \eqref{unitaryintrinsictransformations}.

 Constraining the intrinsic parities for Dirac spinors and giving a classification of multiple flavor Dirac interactions with the MHS using $C,R_i,T$ is an interesting and open problem which is out of the scope of this paper.
 We leave it for the future work.
 Another interesting problem is to figure out square properties of $C,R_i,T$ and it's group structure in interacting theories of multiple flavors of Dirac spinors and MHS.
 See \cite{CPTwang, Wan:2023nqe} for the recent works in this direction.